aydeger/mininet-lte/README.md

 There is also a wiki which you are encouraged to read and to contribute to, particularly the Frequently Asked Questions (FAQ.)

+### Changed Files to Support LTE

+Under source code folder, ns-3.py file has been changed to support ns-3 integration to work with LTE between two nodes.

 ### Support

 Mininet is community-supported.
 We encourage you to join the